erikwiffin/0.30000000000000004/README.md

 ### Why does this happen?

-It's actually pretty simple.
+It’s actually rather interesting.
 When you have a base-10 system (like ours), it can only express fractions that use a prime factor of the base.
 The prime factors of 10 are 2 and 5.
 So 1 / 2, 1 / 4, 1 / 5, 1 / 8, and 1 / 10 can all be expressed cleanly
 because the denominators all use prime factors of 10.
 In contrast, 1 / 3, 1 / 6, and